hufyhang/nover/README.md

 * Use `$DOMAIN` to indicate the main domain set by `domain`.
 * For WebSocket, `$PORT` can be used to indicate the same port defined by `port` in the top section of config file.
 * When setting rewrites, please be awared that the request urls will also contain a leading `/` (slash).
 For example, to rewrite `example.com/nover` the `pattern` should be something like `^/nover/?$` rather than `^nover/?$`.
+* System variables are not supported in the `data` attributes of APIs and Socekts.

 Sample config
 =============